-The Grave, on Topic, begins with an earthquake that opens up a pit in Eden Nature Reserve.
+The Grave, on MHz Choice, begins with an earthquake that opens up a pit in Eden Nature Reserve.
 Inside are three skeletons who have been there for several years.
 The police are shocked to find that the DNA of the skeletons is a 95% match to three people who are currently alive.
 Yoel Russo (Nadav Netz) is the ranger at the Nature Reserve, who is raising his 9-year-old son Noah (Daniel Scwabe) alone after losing his wife in a car crash while on the way to deliver baby Noah.
 Niko (Shalom Michaelshwilli) is a renowned mentalist (mind-reader), who, in the world of this story, legitimately gets visions of the future.
 And Avigail (Liana Ayun) is a twenty-something orphan who is currently serving a prison sentence for killing a guy outside of a club.
 Detectives Chava (Michal Kalman) and Gabi (Tsahi Halevi of Fauda) try to make logical sense of the DNA match, but soon realize that they are dealing with a supernatural explanation.

 The main characters in The Grave